Latter Day Church of Christ: Beliefs

-The Latter Day Church of Christ is based on a belief in Jesus Christ and the restoration of his gospel in these latter days.
-It is not affiliated with the mainstream LDS Church.
+The Latter Day Church of Christ is not affiliated with the mainstream LDS Church.
 Doctrinally, members of the LDCC try to adhere to the teachings of the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price.
 Members of the Latter Day Church of Christ are also members of the Davis County Cooperative Society (a separate organization and legal entity) which practices the law of consecration and United Order.
 Some members had begun the practice of plural marriage years before the establishment of the cooperative.

 During the first years of the Davis County Cooperative Society, Elden Kingston and his followers wore unique blue denim outer garments that led to people referring to them as "blue-coats."
 Men and boys wore blue coverall-type suits tied with strings; women and girls wore plain blue denim dresses.
 As a symbol of their renunciation of worldly goods, the outer clothing contained no pockets in which possessions could be carried, although later an inside pocket was provided for the sanitary measure of carrying a handkerchief.
 All went bareheaded and barefoot, although this practice was discontinued in the early 1940's.

 According to a 2011 document prepared by attorneys general Mark Shurtleff and Tom Horne, members of the DCCS describe it as emphasizing family values, education, self-sufficiency, and the belief that every child is a priceless blessing.
 Children are allowed to attend public school and many go on to college.
 Former members leaving the group in the 1980s and 1990s allege that some were paid in "units" instead of money and that many of their life decisions were made for them.
 Some members also claim there is an "inner circle" who are entitled to more wives and better jobs.

 In 2016, some members of the LDCC helped start Vanguard Academy charter school in West Valley, which continues to operate today.
 Many high school aged children from the LDCC are believed to attend the school.

+The group is designated by the Southern Poverty Law Center as a hate group under the category of general hate.

 Controversies

 Consanguineous marriages

 After two decades of raids from law enforcement from 1935 to 1957, it is believed some members of the church began to practice consanguineous marriage between relatives.
-This practice has been attributed to "endogamous preference and the small size of the group's population" according to active members and research from the University of California, Santa Clara.
+This practice has been attributed to "endogamous preference and the small size of the group's population" according to active members and research from Santa Clara University.
 The group claims no preference for any particular family or surname stating members join every year "from a variety of different backgrounds and surnames."

 In the late 1990s, three members of the LDCJC faced scrutiny for entering into incestuous relationships.